johnson-rl/Keeping-Time/README.md

 * Test their knowledge of newly learned voacb words by entering them in input boxes in the lyrics
 * Look up the definition and translation of all vocab words by clicking on them
 * Look up the definition and translation of any word by searching for it
+* Access multiple languages instead of just English and French

 ##Technologies Used
 ####Languages: